Rhode Island's It for Me: 1995

-Maria Day sang "Rhode Island, It's for Me" at the closing of the Rhode Island gubernatorial inauguration of Lincoln C. Almond, on January 3, 1995.
+Maria Day sang "Rhode Island's It for Me" at the closing of the Rhode Island gubernatorial inauguration of Lincoln C. Almond, on January 3, 1995.

 2014

-On March 26, 2014, candidate for Rhode Island governor Todd J. Giroux began his campaign by leading a fourth grade field trip to the Statehouse in a chorus of "Rhode Island, It's for Me".
+On March 26, 2014, candidate for Rhode Island governor Todd J. Giroux began his campaign by leading a fourth grade field trip to the Statehouse in a chorus of "Rhode Island's It for Me".

 Criticism

-The official designation of "Rhode Island, It's for Me" came under some criticism for its inaccurate and allegedly unsophisticated lyrics.
+The official designation of "Rhode Island's It for Me" came under some criticism for its inaccurate and allegedly unsophisticated lyrics.
 One 1996 editorial for The Providence Journal suggested the song could have been "better composed by a third-grade gym class."
 The author also raised concerns over the lyrics' false affirmation of Rhode Island as a literal island.